japila-books/spark-sql-internals/mkdocs/spark-sql-Analyzer-ResolveCreateNamedStruct.md

-== [[ResolveCreateNamedStruct]] ResolveCreateNamedStruct Logical Resolution Rule -- Resolving NamePlaceholders In CreateNamedStruct Expressions
+# ResolveCreateNamedStruct Logical Resolution Rule -- Resolving NamePlaceholders In CreateNamedStruct Expressions

 `ResolveCreateNamedStruct` is a <<spark-sql-Analyzer.adoc#batches, logical resolution rule>> that <<apply, replaces NamePlaceholders with Literals for the names in CreateNamedStruct expressions>> in an entire logical query plan.